 Anything you can do to automate items and therefore limit having to get up and down will be greatly appreciated by those with mobility issues.

 If you’re remodelling a bathroom there are a few things to keep in mind for accessibility purposes.

-Aging in place can be made a lot easier by making some simple changes in the kitchen.
+Ageing in place can be made a lot easier by making some simple changes in the kitchen.

 - Pull out drawers in the base cabinetry means you don’t have to lean over and reach to the back of cabinets to access items.

 - Open shelving means easy access to everyday items.

 - Make appliances more accessible by placing microwaves below the counter, using wall-mounted ovens, and even fridge drawers.

 - Install a single lever or touchless faucet to make it easier for those with arthritis and other difficulties.

 - Solid surface countertops such as Quartz are preferable as they are easier to clean and maintain than other options.

 - Make sure there’s appropriate task lighting directed at all work surfaces, and keep outlets at easy to reach heights.